misterseyiayeni/nlp-portal/README.md

 - Data-Driven Decision Making:
     - Transformation of qualitative feedback from reviews into quantitative, actionable insights for product development and marketing teams.
     - Identification of emerging product issues or popular features in near real-time.
+    - Collection of data for future retraining and expansion of downstream intelligence operations.

 - Scalable & Future-Proof Platform:
     - The containerized, serverless architecture ensures we only pay for what we use and can handle any future traffic load.